janestreet/magic-trace/README.md

 magic-trace does not send your code or derivatives of your code (including traces) anywhere.

 Perfetto runs entirely in your browser and, as far as we can tell, also does not send your trace anywhere.
-If you're worried about that changing one day, [build your own local copy of the perfetto UI](https://github.com/google/perfetto/tree/master/ui) and use that instead.
+If you're worried about that changing one day, [build your own local copy of the Perfetto UI](https://github.com/google/perfetto/tree/master/ui) and use that instead.

 # Acknowledgements